 More and more brides are opting for the diamond look without the price tag.
-Forever Brilliant Moissanite is an excellent stone, appearing just like a diamond - you can even fool a jeweler without a loupe!
-Read more about the discovery and history of Moissanite here.
+Forever One Moissanite is an excellent stone, appearing just like a diamond - you can even fool a jeweler without a loupe!
+Read more about the discovery and history of Moissanite here and why this may be the perfect option for you here.
 Because it is a created stone, larger sizes are available for a small fraction of the price of a diamond of the same size.
 Unfortunately, also because it is a created stone, it is not available in all cuts, particularly not in tapered baguettes which are commonly used in my designs.
 Therefore, most brides-to-be tend to pair the moissanite in the center (the most expensive part of the ring) with a surrounding diamond semi mount.
 This way, the center can also be replaced in the future for an all diamond ring.
-In my designs, I only use Forever Brilliant Moissanite.
+In my designs, I only use Forever One Moissanite when available for the shape.
 It has the best color and quality, and it comes with a warranty as well.

 - All three rings in the video below have diamonds.
 Only one has a Forever Brilliant Moissanite center.
 Can you guess which one?